-As of January 17, 2017, there were warrants outstanding to purchase a total of 41,619 shares of our common stock, which expire between February 27, 2018 and April 16, 2022.
-Each of these warrants entitles the holder to purchase one share of common stock at prices ranging from \$2.80 to \$4,095.00 per common share, with a weighted average exercise price of \$315.02 per share.
+As of January 5, 2017, there were warrants outstanding to purchase a total of 55,044 shares of our common stock, which expire between February 27, 2018 and April 16, 2022.
+Each of these warrants entitles the holder to purchase one share of common stock at prices ranging from \$2.80 to \$4,095.00 per common share, with a weighted average exercise price of \$238.90 per share.
 Certain of these warrants have a net exercise provision under which its holder may, in lieu of payment of the exercise price in cash, surrender the warrant and receive a net amount of shares based on the fair market value of our common stock at the time of exercise of the warrant after deduction of the aggregate exercise price.
 Each of these warrants also contains provisions for the adjustment of the exercise price and the aggregate number of shares issuable upon the exercise of the warrant in the event of dividends, share splits, reorganizations and reclassifications and consolidations.
-Certain of these warrants contain a provision requiring a reduction to the exercise price in the event we issue common stock, or securities convertible into or exercisable for common stock, at a price per share lower than the warrant exercise price.
+Certain of these warrants contain a provision requiring a reduction to the exercise price in the event we issue common stock, at a price per share lower than the warrant exercise price.